 Table of Contents

-In this article, I’ll look at of the best companies making non-toxic, eco-friendly cribs, and list a few runners-up.
+In this article, I’ll look at the best companies making non-toxic, eco-friendly cribs, and list a few runners-up.
 The bottom line for me here is sustainable, non-toxic materials.
+I’ll share the pros and cons of many popular options and explain why my top choice for a low-cost crib is the IKEA Sniglar.

 Hardwood vs. softwood cribs

-The safest option for a crib is a 100% hardwood crib with a food-grade finish such as linseed oil, and either no glue or soy-based or water-based glue.
-For top marks, you want a crib without composite wood (no MDF, plywood, etc.), laminates, or paints, stains, or adhesives that contain formaldehyde and other VOCs.
+The safest sleeping surface for a baby is a 100% hardwood crib with a food-grade finish such as linseed oil, preferably made either without glue or with soy- or water-based glue.
+For top marks, you want a crib without composite wood (no MDF, plywood, etc.), laminates, paints, stains, or adhesives that contain formaldehyde and other VOCs.

 Free eBook: Simple Steps to a Greener Home